Henry Smeathman: Marriages

-On July 21, 1772, Smeathman married his first wife, an African woman who was the daughter of "the King of a Country up the River Sherbro," and at one point may have had three wives simultaneously.
+On 21 July 1772, Smeathman married his first wife, an African woman who was the daughter of "the King of a Country up the River Sherbro," and at one point may have had three wives simultaneously.
 Marriage with local women, especially daughters of influential persons, was one of the most significant chances for strangers to settle down.
 He wrote frankly about his African wives and seemed to view them as a necessary commodity in comparison to his books.
 Though he wrote about spending very little amounts of money on his wives, he also denounced the slave traders for having too many wives and for treating their wives poorly.

 According to John C. Lettsome, Smeathman married first the daughter of King Tom and later the daughter of King James Cleveland; however on both these occasions his spouse died.

 Departure from Africa

 Smeathman departed Sierra Leone in 1775 via a slave ship.
 However, he was delayed in the Caribbean by illness and the American War of Independence while en route to England.
 Hence, Smeathman supplemented this work with a further four years spent in the Caribbean.
-Smeathmen also sold a number of enslaved Africans in the Caribbean which he purchased in Sierra Leone.
+Smeathman also sold a number of enslaved Africans in the Caribbean which he purchased in Sierra Leone.

 After he returned to England, Smeathman drew up a proposal for the resettlement of the "Black Poor" community in Sierra Leone, which he presented to the Committee for the Relief of the Black Poor and the British government.
 The plan resulted in the founding of the Sierra Leone Colony and Protectorate in 1787.

 Andreas Berlin, one of the apostles of Linnaeus, was among Smeathman's associates.